zdavison/jailed/README.md

 ## Known issues

 **Rewrite limitations:** the hook uses regex at shell-token boundaries.
 It does *not* rewrite `env FOO=bar python3 …` (command is not at a boundary) or occurrences embedded in single-quoted strings that themselves contain shell separators (e.g. `echo ';python3'`).
-Both edge cases are rare in Claude's typical usage; workaround is to invoke `jailed <cmd>` directly, or remove the command from `~/.config/jailed/commands`.

 **Activation signal:** The hook activates only for processes whose ancestry reaches a `claude` launched by `jailed`.
 If you daemonize a subprocess such that it loses that ancestry (e.g. `setsid … &`, process reparenting to init), the hook will not activate in that detached subtree.
-Acceptable for the intended threat model (non-adversarial misconfiguration); not a hard boundary.